Cyberball: Ports

 Cyberball was released for the Nintendo Entertainment System in 1992 by Jaleco.
 Tengen intended to release it unlicensed, but Jaleco purchased rights to publish it first.
 Ports were also published for the Sega Genesis, Atari ST, Amiga, Commodore 64, Amstrad CPC, and ZX Spectrum.

 Lynx Tournament Cyberball

 A Tournament Cyberball 2072 port for the Atari Lynx was released by Atari Corporation in 1991.

 Reception

+The NES version received less favorable reviews compared to the arcade version.
+GamePro noted poor controls, removed features such as player upgrades, and "archaic" graphics while lamenting the missed potential of the port overall.
+Chris Bieniek of VideoGames & Computer Entertainment highlighted the port as a definitive example of the limitations of the NES.

 In a retrospective review, Brett Alan of Allgame praising the arcade version calling it "A highly influential futuristic sports game".
 He also praised the fast paced hard hitting gridiron action although gave criticized the gameplay being erratic concluding: "however, the game is undeniable fun for arcade-style sports enthusiasts." on the same website, Skyler Miller gave a negative review for the NES version writing: "The NES isn't able to handle the detailed graphics found in the arcade version of Cyberball, so this adaptation ironically ends up feeling more like a primitive version of football than a futuristic one."
 Megatech praised the Genesis version being a decent conversion from the arcade version and praised the graphics.